pstudi/Detecting-and-Mitigating-Gender-Bias-in-AI-Driven-Cardiovascular-Disease-Diagnosis/README.md

 ## 📂 Project Structure

-- data/: contains the datasets used and their corresponding links to download them
+- `data/`: contains the datasets used and their corresponding links to download them
-- notebooks/: contains data processing, descriptive statistics, modeling, fairness evaluation and mitigation notebooks
+- `notebooks/`: contains data processing, descriptive statistics, modeling, fairness evaluation and mitigation notebooks
-- requirements: packages needed to run the notebooks
+- `Requirements`: packages needed to run the notebooks
-- License: open-source license for usage and citation
+- `License`: open-source license for usage and citation
-- README.md: this file
+- `README.md`: this file

 ---